Description: Get the current coordinates of the first element in the set of matched elements, relative to the offset parent.

 Returns an object containing the properties

-Note: jQuery does not support getting the position coordinates of hidden elements or accounting for borders, margins, or padding set on the body element.
+Note: jQuery does not support getting the position coordinates of hidden elements or accounting for margins set on the

 .position(), may be fractional in some cases.
 Code should not assume it is an integer.
 Also, dimensions may be incorrect when the page is zoomed by the user; browsers do not expose an API to detect this condition.